When your child makes a mistake or disobeys, should you always apply natural or logical consequences or should you use grace? Find out in this post.

 A couple of weeks later, she forgot again.
 Once again I went to school with her early the next day.
 This is a rare thing for her after all and first grade is a big transition since it is the first year of full-day school for us.

 Shortly thereafter, she forgot again and her teacher called me and I went to the school to pick it up.
 All along I had been telling her that I would help her out, but if it became a habit, I would stop helping her.
 On this third occurrence, I explained that if she forgot again, she was going to have to go to school without her homework done.

 It isn’t a huge deal–she just would need to work faster through her morning work to do her last night’s homework and her morning self-starts in the time allotted.
 She also wouldn’t get a stamp that day for bringing her homework back.
 But she doesn’t want to go to school unprepared, so it is a consequence that works well.

 Grace can be applied even when the child is older and has learned the lesson.
-One morning this school year, Brayden called me.
+One morning when Brayden was in fifth grade, Brayden called me.
 He had forgotten his homework folder at home.
 I took it to him.
 It was the first time in years he had forgotten.
 Grace was applied.

 When the Child Doesn’t Know Better

 Many things seem obvious to us as adults, but children don’t always inherently know rules.